mimiyin/Choreographic-Interventions/README.md

 # Syllabus - Work in Progress

+###Assignments
+Over the course of the semester, we will cover 4 topic areas: Pathways, Shape, Space and Sound+Text.
+For each topic, you will create small movement studies in 2 ways, the first analog, the second computational.

 ##Do dancers need to learn how to code?
 - In 2016, what do we mean when we say technology?
 - What does it mean to be in dialogue with it?